alleyinteractive/simplechart/README.md

 1. Clone the Simplechart repository to your local machine using `git clone git@github.com:alleyinteractive/simplechart.git`.
 2. Change directory to your newly created folder using `cd simplechart`.
 3. Install the Node packages listed in *package.json* by running `npm install`.
-4. Start the Node app using `npm start`.
+4. Start the Node app using `npm run watch`.

 Congrats!
 You should now be able to access Simplechart at `http://localhost:8080/index.html`.